A look at the latest in local food, dining and drinking news

 Estelle's Patisserie, a French bakery that has made its home on the corner of 9th and K streets for the past five years, is saying au revoir to The Kay and expanding its operations elsewhere.

-Owner Esther Son says she plans to open an Arden-Arcade bakery at 2530 Arden Way (near the intersection of Arden and Fulton Ave.) by the end of October and another at Downtown Commons outside the new Kings arena in the spring.
+Owner Esther Son says she plans to open an Arden-Arcade bakery at 2530 Arden Way (near the intersection of Arden and Fulton Ave.) and another at Downtown Commons outside the new Kings arena.

 Estelle's will serve its last baguette at the K Street location on Aug.
 31. Son cited disagreements with her landlord as the main reason for the move, along with a desire to expand her production space (her bakers currently use a commercial kitchen across K Street).

 The menu at both locations will largely remain the same, with classic French pastries, baguette sandwiches and popular items like its brioche donuts on a rotating lineup.
 One thing that will change slightly is the name.
-Son is altering it to Estelle Bakery & Patisserie.
-At the Arden location, Son hopes to implement a private area for afternoon tea service, as well as weekend brunch with items like freshly baked waffles.
+Son is altering it to Estelle bakery & patisserie.
+At the Arden location, Son hopes to implement a private area for afternoon tea service.

 The Downtown Commons outpost will be located near the Golden 1 Center box office and the new Kimpton hotel.
 Son says its menu will emphasize grab-and-go sandwiches and salads, catering to downtown workers and arena patrons.